hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250606391v1-from-rogue-to-safe-ai-the-role-of-explicit-refusals-in-aligning-llms.md

 ---
 layout: default
-title: From Rogue to Safe AI: The Role of Explicit Refusals in Aligning LLMs with International Humanitarian Law
+title: "From Rogue to Safe AI: The Role of Explicit Refusals in Aligning LLMs with International Humanitarian Law"
 ---

 # From Rogue to Safe AI: The Role of Explicit Refusals in Aligning LLMs with International Humanitarian Law